Zutiste: Background

 The Zutistes were a fringe spin-off from a splinter group of Parnassians, known as the "Nasty Fellows" or "Villains Bonshommes", who formed a Parisian dining club at the close of the 1860s.
 Without having a formal manifesto, and taking their name from the French exclamation of baffled exasperation, Zut, this informal gathering of artists known as the Zutistes gathered around the figure of the pianist Ernest Cabaner, who worked as a bartender/piano player at the hotel.
 Anarchic in spirit, they looked back regretfully to the atmosphere of the Paris Commune of March to May 1871.
 A significant figure in the circle was Charles Cros, while other members were later better known, like Verlaine and Rimbaud.

 The Album

 The most significant trace of the movement came with the re-discovery in the Thirties of the Zutique Album, with some 101 literary entries accompanied by (sometimes pornographic) drawings, including "Sonnet to an Asshole."'

-Shot through with black humour, and riddled with parody and pastiche of contemporary styles and attitudes, the album is the best guide to the Circle's membership of some fourteen names.
-A central target of the Album's mockery was the recently successful Parnassian Francois Coppee, while other more established figures like José-Maria de Heredia and Leconte de Lisle were also in the line of fire.
-This album is in the form of an in-quarto Italian, black hardback cover, about thirty sheets handwritten, the other pages remained blank.
+Full of black humour, parody, and pastiche of contemporary styles and attitudes, the album is a guide to the Circle's membership of 14 names.
+A central target of the album's mockery was the successful Parnassian Francois Coppee, and more established figures like José-Maria de Heredia and Leconte de Lisle were also in the line of fire.
+This album in quarto has a black hardback cover and about 30 handwritten sheets, with the other pages remaining blank.